It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 In this article, we will explore Tesla’s stock valuation from the perspective of several ratios.

-These ratios are Tesla’s price to revenue or sales, price to book value, price to gross profit, price to free cash flow, price to EBITDA, price to earnings before interest and taxes (EBIT) as well as the price to earnings ratio.
+These ratios are Tesla’s price-to-revenue or sales, price-to-book value, price-to-gross profit, price-to-cash flow, price-to-EBITDA, price-to-earnings before interest and taxes (EBIT) as well as the price-to-earnings ratio.

 We will look at these ratios over several periods to see how the company has been valued from a historical standpoint.

 2. Price To Sales Ratio

 4. Price To Gross Profit Ratio

 5. Price To EBIT Ratio

 Tesla’s Market Capitalization